Skip to content

 # Check node conditions specifically

 Assume the node is showing signs of distress.
-SSH directly into the node and interrogate the primary agent.
+SSH directly into the node and interrogate the primary agent before restarting it, because the first log messages often tell you whether the issue is configuration, certificates, runtime connectivity, or API reachability.

 Solution